EnigmaCurry/hushcrumbs/README.md

 ```
 ## Add this to ~/.bashrc or equivalent:
-alias secrets='just -f ~/git/vendor/enigmacurry/secrets/Justfile run'
+alias hushcrumbs='just -f ~/git/vendor/enigmacurry/hushcrumbs/Justfile run'
 ```

-Now you can run `secrets` from any directory, with any arguments, and it will automatically rebuild from source and run it.
+Now you can run `hushcrumbs` from any directory, with any arguments, and it will automatically rebuild from source and run it.

 ## Testing